adamdbradley/foresight.js/README.md

 _And I know you may be hung up on the font-family property, but until a better idea comes around its a workable solution for all of today's browsers.
 Ideally a new or existing CSS property will be able to contain the image-set() values.
 [Using CSS to control image variants](http://www.w3.org/community/respimg/2012/04/08/using-css-to-control-image-variants/)._

-Now let's take this one step further and allow each image-set variant's url() to have its own URI template, such as:
+Now let's take this one step further and allow each image-set variant's url() to have its own [URI Template (recently published RFC 6570)](http://tools.ietf.org/html/rfc6570), such as:

     <style>
         .fs-img {